 - Examine the pinna and postauricular skin - the part of the ear that is exposed

 - Now the doctor uses the otoscope and inserts it into the ear canal.
-To do this, the doctor may need to retract the pinna upwards and backwards in adults and horizontally backwards in children.
-It is important that the otoscope be held correctly to get a complete view of the ear canal and for the safety of the patient.
+To do this, the doctor may need to retract the pinna upwards and backward in adults and horizontally backward in children.
+It is important that the otoscope is held correctly to get a complete view of the ear canal and for the safety of the patient.

 - The Macroview otoscope, like most Welch Allyn products, allows the doctor to adjust the lens for magnification and for proper viewing.
 This will help the doctor assess the contents of the middle ear and the opacity of the membrane.